 In addition to the Physical Education (P.E.) curriculum, children take part in a variety of inter-house events, tournaments with other schools and activity events, involving a variety of different sports.

-The government is providing additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
+The government is providing additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – has been allocated to primary school headteachers.

 Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best of way using of the money.